Academy ›

 - Primary 3PL for that region has stock?
 If yes, route there.

 - If primary 3PL is out, which alternative ships fastest?
-US customer with US 3PL out: ship from AU 3PL?
+US customer with US 3PL out: ship from 3PL?
 Cost vs speed tradeoff.

 - Inventory transfer trigger?
 If primary 3PL is consistently low, trigger inventory transfer from surplus warehouse.